Pramilashanmugam/Restaurant/README.md

 * It confirms with the logged in user that they want to log out.
 * Its style is consistent with the rest of the webpage and it is fully responsive.
 * The Sign Out button logs out the users and directs them back to the Home page.
+* A message on successful logout shown on Navbar.

 <details>